reiver/golang-backend-training/README.md

 This is a guide to help train someone to do **backend development** using the Go programming language.

 **This is NOT a tutorial.
-This is a guide that directs to learn specific things.**
+This is a guide that directs someone to learn specific things.**

 The whole point of this is that you go and learn what you need to learn to be able to complete each assignment.